smartdevicelink/sdl_evolution/proposals/NNNN-NextRpcIndication.md

   .
   <param name="nextFunctionInfo" type="NextFunctionInfo" mandatory="false" since="x.x">
     <description>
-      Information about the next RPC that is triggered when this choice is selected
+      Information about the next RPC that is triggered when this choice is selected.
     </description>
   </param>
 </function>